Tamar Braxton Dishes Big New Album Details, Will She Sing About Her ‘The Real’ Feud? [Video]

 But while fans will have to wait and see if Tamar’s new album sees her clap back at her numerous feud partners through music, Braxton did admit that she’s going to try at cut back on throwing shade on social media after posting a number of scathing disses amid her various feuds last year.

-“Right now I’m in Twitter and Instagram anonymous,” Tamar Braxton joked to Hollywood Today, admitting that she’s an “addict” to throwing shade and posting some pretty scathing disses on social media amid her beefs, as she proved numerous times during her months long nasty feud with her former The Real co-stars.
+“Right now I’m in Twitter and Instagram anonymous,” Tamar Braxton joked to Hollywood Today, admitting that she’s an “addict” to throwing shade and posting some pretty scathing disses on social media amid her beefs, as she proved numerous times during her months-long nasty feud with her former The Real co-stars.

-“I thought I had to write right back and try to clear my name,” Braxton continued of why she became famous for her social media shade, which included slamming Adrienne, Loni, Jeannie and Tamera as “phony b*****s” on Instagram as well as calling out former friend Tiny Harris last year.
+“I thought I had to write right back and try to clear my name,” Braxton continued of why she became famous for her social media shade, which included slamming Adrienne, Loni, Jeannie, and Tamera as “phony b*****s” on Instagram as well as calling out former friend Tiny Harris last year.

 “I’m really taking my sobriety very [seriously],” Tamar added, seemingly suggesting that she won’t be clapping back on social media and getting into any more beefs but may just be ready to throw some shade in a possible diss track on her new album.